MobilityData/gbfs/gbfs.md

-# General Vehicleshare Feed Specification (GVFS)
+# General Bikeshare Feed Specification (GBFS)
-This document explains the types of files and data that comprise the General Vehicleshare Feed Specification (GVFS) and defines the fields used in all of those files.
+This document explains the types of files and data that comprise the General Bikeshare Feed Specification (GBFS) and defines the fields used in all of those files.

 ## Table of Contents